Shirajuki/anki-redesign/README.md

 **Changelog:**

+- 26-07-2022: Automatic dark/light mode switch on themes is now correctly implemented, hopefully Mac toolbar bug is also fixed (v0.1.4)
 - 03-07-2022: Anki 2.1.54 is now compatible, also added addon compatibility for ARBb alongside auto dark/light mode switch on themes (v0.1.3)
 - 18-04-2022: Anki 2.1.50 is now compatible, also added some minor visual fixes for legacy versions (v0.1.2)
 - 14-04-2022: Adds minor bugfix for showInfo function (v0.1.1)